heathermiller/dist-prog-book/chapter/3/message-passing.md

 ## Rosette

 ## Akka

 Akka is an actively developed project built out of the work on [Scala Actors](#scala-actors) in Scala to provide the actor model of programming as a framework to Java and Scala.
 It makes an effort to bring an industrial-strength actor model to the JVM runtime, which was not explicitly designed to support actors.
+There are a few notable changes from Scala Actors that make Akka worth mentioning, especially as it is being actively developed while Scala Actors is not.

+Akka provides a programming interface with both Java and Scala bindings for actors which looks similar to Scala Actors, but has different semantics in how it processes messages.
+Akka's `receive` operation defines a global message handler which doesn't block on the receipt of no matching messages, and is instead only triggered when a matching message can be processed.
+It also will not leave a message in an actor's mailbox if there is no matching patter to handle the message.
+The message will simply be discarded an an event will be published to the system.
+Akka's interface also provides stronger encapsulation to avoid exposing direct references to actors.
+To some degree this fixes problems in Scala Actors where public methods could be called on actors, breaking many of the guarantees programmers expect from message-passing.
+This system is not perfect, but in most cases it limits the programmer to simply sending messages to an actor using a limited interface.

+The Akka runtime also provides advantages over Scala Actors.
+The runtime uses a single continuation closure for many or all messages an actor processes, and provides methods to change this global continuation.
+This can be implemented more efficiently on the JVM, as opposed to Scala Actors' continuation model which uses control-flow exceptions which cause additional overhead.
+Additionally, nonblocking message insert and task schedule operations are used for extra performance.

+Akka is the production-ready result of the classic actor model lineage.
+It is actively developed and actually used to build scalable systems.

-# Process-based Actor
+# Process-based Actors

-The process-based actor model is essentially an actor modelled as a process that runs from start to completion.
+The process-based actor model is essentially an actor modeled as a process that runs from start to completion.
 These actors use a `receive` primitive to specify messages that an actor can receive during a given state.
 If a message is matched, corresponding code is evaluated, but otherwise the actor simply blocks until it gets a message that it knows how to handle.
 Depending on the language implementation `receive` might specify an explicit message type or perform some pattern matching on message values.
 Erlang's implementation of process-based actors gets to the core of what it means to be a process-based actor.

 ## Erlang